Want to cut down how much you're spending on your health insurance premiums? 10 things you need to know about saving on health insurance.

 - Will reducing your cover mean you have to pay the MLS?
 Reducing your hospital cover to a basic level could also expose you to the Medicare Levy Surcharge if you earn above a certain level of income ($90,000 for individuals, $180,000 for couples and families).
 Many people take out basic cover to avoid the surcharge, but in order to be exempt from it, your hospital cover must not have an excess of less than $500 for singles and $1,000 for families.

-- On the downside, you would lose any loyalty bonuses you have built up with your current provider and if your new policy includes benefits not included in your current policy, you may have to serve waiting periods on those new benefits.
+- On the downside, you would lose any loyalty bonuses you have built up with your current fund and if your new policy includes benefits not included in your current policy, you may have to serve waiting periods on those new benefits.

 The Private Health Insurance Rebate is an incentive by the Australian Government to encourage more people to take out private health insurance.
 It provides either a reduction in the cost of your premiums or a tax offset with the aim of making health insurance more affordable.